keyap1402/Fin_projects/README.md

 The surveillance engine flagged a Government sector allocation of 55.00% against a 50% mandate limit.
 In a live portfolio context, this breach would trigger a rebalancing review with the portfolio manager and require documented escalation to compliance — exactly the workflow this tool is designed to surface automatically.

 **Key Risk Insight — UST-10Y Duration Concentration** Despite representing 24% of the portfolio by market value, the 10-year Treasury position contributed 39% of total portfolio DV01 ($5,793 of $14,679).
-This hidden rate sensitivity concentration is the kind of finding that manual spreadsheet monitoring frequently misses.
+This hidden rate sensitivity concentration is the kind of finding that manual monitoring frequently misses.

 ---

 ## Dashboard Output

-The tool renders an 8-panel visual dashboard saved automatically as `portfolio_monitor_dashboard.png`:
+The tool generates an 8-panel visual dashboard saved automatically as `portfolio_monitor_dashboard.png`:

 - Portfolio KPI Scorecard
 - Surveillance Status (pass/breach summary)